angular/universal-starter/cli/README.md

 * run `npm run start` which will start `ng serve`

 ## Prod
-* `npm run build:static` or `npm run build:dynamic` to compile your application for distrbution
+* `npm run build:static` or `npm run build:dynamic` to compile your application for distribution

 This demo is built following this guide: https://github.com/angular/angular-cli/wiki/stories-universal-rendering Along with https://github.com/angular/universal/tree/master/modules/ng-module-map-ngfactory-loader to enable Lazy Loading